IBM-Bluemix-Docs/mass-data-migration/beta-user-instructions.md

     **Note**: Chrome has recently changed support for self-signed certs.
 GA product will have dedicated certs. https://productforums.google.com/forum/#!topic/chrome/su0hEzupG1Q;context-place=topicsearchin/chrome/category%243Aim-not-sure

-9. Log in using the provided Username and Password.
+9. Use the provided Username and Password to log in.

 10. Activate the pre-configured storage pool:
     - Expand Storage Pools.